drons/nbody/README.md

 ### How to run
 #### Simulation
-To run n-body problem simulation use 'nbody-simulation' programm.
+To run n-body problem simulation use 'nbody-simulation' program.

 ##### Simulation control
 Argument | Description